Find Grad Schools

 37 Yearly Graduations

-Mercy College comes in at #8 on our list of the most popular colleges offering graduate certificates in English or French.
+Mercy College comes in at #8 on our list of the most popular colleges offering graduate certificates in english or french.
 Roughly 9,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $19,920 per year, while in-state graduate students, on average, pay $16,974 per year.
-During the 2020-2021 academic year, 37 people received their graduate certificate in English or French from Mercy.
-About 92% of this group were women, and 49% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $20,518 per year, while in-state graduate students, on average, pay $17,478 per year.
+During the most recent year for which we have data, 37 people received their graduate certificate in english or french from Mercy.
+Around 62% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 #9